Pathwise uniqueness of the squared Bessel and CIR processes with skew reflection on a deterministic time dependent curve

-\centerline{ \sf Pathwise uniqueness of the squared Bessel } \centerline{ \sf and CIR processes with skew reflection} \centerline{{ \sf on a deterministic time dependent curve}{\footnote{Supported by the Research Settlement Fund for new faculty and the research project "Advanced Research and Education of Financial Mathematics" at Seoul National University.}}} \centerline{ \sf Gerald TRUTNAU{\footnote{The author also holds a joint appointment at the Research Institute of Mathematics, Seoul National University.}}} Department of Mathematical Sciences, Seoul National University, San56-1 Shinrim-dong, Kwanak-gu, Seoul 151-747, South Korea (e-mail: trutnau@snu.ac.kr, tel.: +82 (0)2 880 2629; fax: +82 (0)2 887 4694.)\\ \\ {\bf Abstract:} Let $\sigma,\delta>0, b\ge0$.
+\centerline{ \sf Pathwise uniqueness of the squared Bessel } \centerline{ \sf and CIR processes with skew reflection} \centerline{ \sf on a deterministic time dependent curve} \centerline{{ \sf Gerald TRUTNAU}{\footnote{Supported by the Research Settlement Fund for new faculty of Seoul National University, the research project "Advanced Research and Education of Financial Mathematics" at Seoul National University, the SFB-701 at Bielefeld University, and the BIBOS-Research Center at Bielefeld University.}}} Department of Mathematical Sciences and Research Institute of Mathematics, Seoul National University, San56-1 Shinrim-dong, Kwanak-gu, Seoul 151-747, South Korea (e-mail: trutnau@snu.ac.kr, tel.: +82 (0)2 880 2629; fax: +82 (0)2 887 4694.)\\ \\ {\bf Abstract:} Let $\sigma,\delta>0, b\ge0$.
 Let $\lambda^2:\R^+\to \R^+$, be continuous, and locally of bounded variation.
 We develop a general analytic criterion for the pathwise uniqueness of

 where $p\in (0,1)$, and $\ell^0_t(R-\lambda^2)$ is the symmetric semimartingale local time of $R-\lambda^2$.
 The criterion is related to the existence of nice (Kummer) functions for the time dependent infinitesimal generator of $R$.
 As a corollary we obtain explicit sufficient conditions for pathwise uniqueness.
 These are expressed in terms of $\lambda^2$, its derivative, and the parameters $\sigma,\delta,b,p$. \\ \\ {\bf 2000 Mathematics Subject Classification}: Primary: 60H10, 60J60, 60J55; Secondary: 35K20. \\ \\ {\bf Key words}: Pathwise uniqueness, Bessel processes, squared Bessel processes, Cox-Ingersoll-Ross processes, skew reflection, local time on a curve.